Skip to main content

 Component Three – Course work

 Students will research and develop their own idea for painting and show skills and theories within their own practice.
-This will consist of an A2 size practical portfolio of work.
+This will consist of an A2 size practical portfolio of work, plus a 1,000-1,500-word essay, externally-assessed by Cambridge.

 Regular School examinations, essays and seminars will provide marks for term reports and indicate student progress.